allobo49/SBB/README.md

 | 5/6   | 2e-05         | 0.03376048295150819 | 0.5864583333333333  |                                                |
 | 6/6   | 2e-05         | 0.02625617888628161 | 0.5916666666666667  | Saved as `best_model_lr2e-05_ep6_acc0.59.pt`    |

-Observing continuous improvement, we decided that maintaining the learning rate of 2e-05 was optimal and proceeded to extend the training for 3 more epochs, however, given one issue in the code, the training extended to additional **9 epochs**.
-Throughout this extended training period, we noticed that while the **average loss consistently decreased, the accuracy improvements on our model plateaued, showing only marginal gains**.
+Observing continuous improvement, we decided that maintaining the learning rate of 2e-05 was optimal and proceeded to extend the training for 3 more epochs, however, given one issue in the code, the training extended to additional 9 epochs.
+Throughout this extended training period, we noticed that while the average loss consistently decreased, the accuracy improvements on our model plateaued, showing only marginal gains.

 | Epoch | Learning Rate | Average Loss         | Validation Accuracy   |
 |-------|---------------|----------------------|-----------------------|